-If you’re still hangin’ out at home, or if you’re stuck at home all day during distance learning, there are lots of great options to get your sweat on at home!
+If you’re still hangin’ out at home, there are lots of great options to get your sweat on in the comfort of your own home!

 The best advice I’ve gotten about doing anything at home-work, fitness, chores, etc.- is make a plan!
 This is very important if you truly want to squeeze that workout in.
-Having 2 kids at home under six, all day long has put a little dent in my usual plans.
+Having 2 kids at home under eight has put a little dent in my usual plans.
 I’m sure many of you are in that same boat.

 Map out your whole day if it helps, just remember to allow yourself some flexibility.
-We still awhile to go until school, and work for some, resumes.
 Print out a timed schedule for the day or create your own.
-My oldest started 1st grade this year so we made a clock to help him stay on track after school.
-We love this idea from redtri.com.
-Use that same idea to plan out your day and help you and the kids get done what needs done during this time.
+Plan out your day and help you and the kids get done what needs done during this time.
 It’s really easy to turn on the TV in the morning and lose track of time to find out it’s already noon.
 Been there, done that.

 My favorite home workouts